 This course is designed to support candidates in constructing a wider definition of assessment and in understanding the complex relationship between assessment and instruction in Birth-6th Grade.
 Candidates will investigate theoretical underpinnings for multiple literacy assessments including miscue analysis, backward designs, journals, conferencing, writing sample analysis, portfolios, observation, and note taking.
 Candidates will investigate a range of informal and formal literacy assessments and theorize the potential of these assessments for supporting literacy learning.
-Candidates will determine instructional implications, resources, structures, and strategies as aspects of their assessments.
-Candidates will take an active part in their own assessment practices with an inquiry-based assessment investigation.
+Candidates will determine instructional implications, resources, structures, and strategies as aspects of their assessment practices with an inquiry-based assessment investigation.